 \The HOA includes the Administrator, Deputy Administrator, and the Executive Director.
 The DFSs, OTS, and the Executive Secretariat are extensions of the Executive Director's office.
 The DFSs provide administrative supervision and leadership on strategic initiatives to their constituent Federal-aid division offices.
-The OTS is responsible for OTS-RC; Finance and Business Operations, Knowledge Management; Center for Accelerating Innovation; Center for Local-aid Support; and the National Highway Institute.
+The OTS is responsible for the OTS-Office of Innovation Implementation - Resource Center (OTS-OII RC); Finance and Business Operations, Knowledge Management; Center for Accelerating Innovation; Center for Local-aid Support; and the National Highway Institute.